top of page

 Yes, you can bring your own food on Amtrak trains, regardless of where you’re sitting, but if you’re sitting in coach class, this policy is going to be your best friend.

 The onboard cafe is fine, but the food they serve isn’t great when you’re looking for an actual meal instead of just snacks.
-We carried a food bag with us filled with our own snacks and foods that wouldn’t go bad without refrigeration, such as:
+On our USA Rail Pass trip, we carried a food bag with us filled with our own snacks and foods that wouldn’t go bad without refrigeration, such as:

 • Cured meats - check the labels!
 You can often find salami that does not have to be refrigerated.